swiftlang/swift-evolution/proposals/NNNN-async-function-isolation.md

 Swift's general philosophy is to prioritize safety and ease-of-use over performance, while still providing tools to write more efficient code.
-The current behavior of nonisolated async functions prioritizes performance at the expense of usability.
+The current behavior of nonisolated async functions prioritizes main actor responsiveness at the expense of usability.

 This proposal changes the behavior of nonisolated async functions to inherit the isolation of the caller, and introduces an explicit way to state that an